ryanhellyer/unique-headers/readme.txt

 There isn't one.

+= Other plugins work out the width and height of the header and serve the correct sized header.
+Why doesn't your plugin do that? =

+I prefer to allow you to set the width and height yourself by opening a correct sized image.
+This allows you to provide over-resolution images to cater for "retina screen" and zoomed in users.
+Plus, it allows you to control the compression and image quality yourself.
+Neither route is better in my opinion.
+If require this functionality, please let me know though, as if most people prefer the other route, then I may change how the plugin works.
+I suspect most people won't care either way though.

 = Does it work in older versions of WordPress? =

 Probably, but I only actively support the latest version of WordPress.
 Support for older versions is purely by accident.